smartrobot/TMDB-Collection-Data-Retriever/README.md

 This script collects metadata (summary and images) for your plex collection that were created based on TheMovieDB.

 Changes:

-  Fixed type miss match bug
+  - Fixed type miss match bug

-  added automation support in settings ini this allows the script to be used with tautilli
+  - Added automation support in settings ini this allows the script to be used with tautilli

 **How does it work?**